matrix-org/matrix-spec-proposals/proposals/4033-event-thread-and-order.md

 ## Motivation

-In order to decide whether a room is unread, a Matrix client must decide whether it contains any unread messages.
+To decide whether a room is unread, a Matrix client must decide whether it contains any unread messages.

-Similarly, in order to decide whether a room has notifications, a Matrix client or server must decide whether any of its potentially-notifying messages is unread.
+Similarly, to decide whether a room has notifications, we must decide whether any of its potentially-notifying messages is unread.

 Both of these tasks require us to decide whether a message is read or unread.

 To make this decision we have receipts.

-To decide whether an event is read, we use the following rule:
+We use the following rule:

 > An event is read if the room contains an unthreaded receipt pointing at an
 > event which is *after* the event, or a threaded receipt pointing at an event